 Gretchen's documentary series The Silent Forest went to air to 40 million listeners on the BBC World Service in 2017.
-She's also been heard on France Culture, Deutschlandradio, the Third Coast festival in the USA and was runner up at the prestigious Prix Italia.
-She's recently finished a legacy podcast series for the Australian Prevention Partnership Centre (Sax Institute) on cross-discipline solutions to chronic disease.
+She has also been heard on France Culture, Deutschlandradio, the Third Coast festival in the USA and was runner up at the prestigious Prix Italia.

 As a writer on trainer wheels I have found the confidence to publish my work through the encouragement and tireless editing of Gretchen.
 Her work is outstanding and through the collaborative process of 360 documentaries and Pool, a group of regional and city based writers, poets, musicians and artists continue work together sharing ideas and positively critiquing.
 Gretchen has created an online community across Australia.
 Apart from being an avid RN fan, I really enjoy the complexity and intelligence in Gretchen's radio documentaries. - Lindy Collins, artist.

 Gretchen saved the day when we needed science communication/story telling training for researchers working on a particularly complex project.
 Gretchen took a group of reluctant scientists and gently brought out their personalities and best stories so that their dedication, research topic and expertise could be shared with a wider audience.
 It was quite awe inspiring. - Vanessa Barrett, Royal Botanic Garden, Sydney.

-Gretchen began her journalism career with five years at The Sydney Morning Herald and started working ABC RN in 1997.
-She’s produced on most of ABC RN's best loved daily radio programs, guest lectured at various universities, and won several Australia Council grants including for two live performances at the Sydney Opera House.
+Gretchen began her journalism career with five years at The Sydney Morning Herald and worked at ABC RN from 1997-2017.
+She has produced most of ABC RN's best loved daily radio programs, guest lectured at various universities, and won several Australia Council grants including for two live performances at the Sydney Opera House.
 A former music composer, she's also a mentor and facilitator of other artists and environmental podcast makers.
-She's a member of the International Union for the Conservation of Nature.
+She is a member of the International Union for the Conservation of Nature.
 Her philosophy is to dig deep, with a light touch.

 Listen to Gretchen's work here, and read testimonials here.